w1ncha/transit-connectivity/README.md

 3. Run txt_to_csv.py

 ### Running Files
 Currently there is no UI!
-In this development stage, you can run app.py and change the inputs in an editor.
+In this development stage, you can run simple_app.py and follow the terminal commands.
+To change some parameters like walking speed and maximum allowable walk distance, you can edit them in a code editor.